ssitari/GuardianBookNetwork/README.md

 ## Guardian Top 100 Best Novels Network Vizualization

-After reading the [Guradian Top 100 Best Novels of All Time](https://www.theguardian.com/books/ng-interactive/2026/may/12/the-100-best-novels-of-all-time) results, I stumbled across [Matthew Aldrege's blog entry](https://mpaldridge.github.io/blog/guardian-novels.html) where he reveals that he scraped the raw vote toals and cleaned upthe data.
+After reading the [Guardian Top 100 Best Novels of All Time](https://www.theguardian.com/books/ng-interactive/2026/may/12/the-100-best-novels-of-all-time) results, I stumbled across [Matthew Aldridge's blog entry](https://mpaldridge.github.io/blog/guardian-novels.html) where he reveals that he scraped the raw vote totals and cleaned up the voting data.

-Since I have been using Claude to learn a little D3 I thought the [voting table he published](https://github.com/mpaldridge/guardian-100-novels/blob/main/votes.csv) would make for a fun network vizualization.
+Since I have been using Claude to learn a little D3 I thought the [voting table he published](https://github.com/mpaldridge/guardian-100-novels/blob/main/votes.csv) would make for a fun network visualization.

 I published the results through [Github Pages](https://ecg2104.github.io/GuardianBookNetwork/)

+Nodes represent all novels receiving a vote and are connected to nodes representing voters.
+The size of novel nodes is scaled by the book's vote total.
+All edges represent a single vote.
+There is a weighting by vote position so that voters should be drawn towards the novels they rate most highly.
+Thus, voters with relatively orthodox ballots and novels with higher vote scores will have a more central location.
+Voters with more unorthodox votes will be more peripherally located, as will novels with few votes.
+Novels that got multiple votes, but from voters with otherwise unorthodox ballots may be pulled mor peripherally as well.
+Hovering over a node will foreground all edges and node relations as will selecting a voter or novel node from the pull down menus.
+There is also an author menu that will highlight all novels and votes for that writer.

 ## Acknowledgements